 Maxine Aston (2001) in her study of Asperger’s and sexual intimacy found that fifty percent of Asperger’s (AS) and neurotypical (NT) couples had no sexual activity within their relationship.
 In fact, “there was no affection or tactile expression whatsoever.”

 Tony Attwood notes, “one of the characteristics of Asperger’s syndrome can be emotional and social immaturity.”
 Rather than experiencing sex as an emotionally compatible act, AS-NT couples frequently experience themselves playing out, by necessity, parent-child roles which kills any chance of sexual arousal.

 Is there any hope for couples in which one partner has Asperger’s?
 Yes, of course.
 If both partners are motivated to change, then they can have a more satisfying sex life, one that makes each partner feel wanted and accepted.
 But a satisfying sex life generally starts outside the bedroom.
 Partners first need to educate themselves about Asperger’s so that they can understand how it is affecting their intimate relationship.
 The best indicator for a good sex life is being able to communicate.
 Being able to initiate conversation, share thoughts and feeling, and ask for what you need and want is effective communication.

-Sensate focus activities may also be helpful in slowing down both partners so that they can concentrate on what feels good, instead of on performance.
+Developing sex date protocols may also be helpful to ensure both partners get what they want.
 Learning to give verbal feedback about sex without creating defensiveness is another valuable skill.
 Being realistic about what may or may not change in the bedroom is another facet of acceptance of the diagnosis of Asperger’s.